nikstrauss/configs/README.md

 These arn't like super professional or anything, but I like them.

 ### bashrc
-This is based of the Gentoo defaults, with my own custumizations, like `neofetch` and `fortume-mod`.
+This is based of the Gentoo defaults, with my own custumizations, like `neofetch` and `fortune-mod`.
 I also made a ton of aliases that I personaly use.
+There is also a really cool weather forcast, which is set to Guadalajara in my config.

 ### vimrc
 Just a small nice vim config.
 Has relative line numbers, and syntax higlighting.